Kamoko32/UKTask/README.md

 After all changes, the app should look exactly the same as in the beginning.

-Refactor the whole application (do not touch JSONParser, json files, and Networking Manager private methods - let's keep it as a Fake Networking Manager which uses json files included in a project.
-All the remaining parts of Networking Manager can be changed).
+Refactor the whole application (please keep Networking Manager as a fake class which loads data from json files after 2 second delay).
 You can move parts of the code to separate files, create new classes, change architecture, install additional pods via CocoaPods, etc. I realize that the app is really simple, but let's assume this is the beginning of quite a big project.

 ## Bugs
 - Details View change background color after a little delay.
 We would like to have it immediately when a user enters that screen.